Commonly Backpacked · Fall Colors · River/Creek · Spring · Views · Wildflowers · Wildlife

 This trail is enters the Soda Mountain Wilderness and the usual federal wilderness area regulations and restrictions apply here.
 Practice Leave No Trace (LNT) backcountry skills and ethics.
 Camp 100 feet from fragile areas; bury human waste at least 200 feet from water, trails, and campsites.
 This upper reaches of this trail may be closed (but often aren't) by snow between December and April.

 which gives runners and backpackers ready access to the deepest recesses of the wilderness.
-The SMC has cleared and groomed this road to make it easy to follow and, although it's not a pure "trail", it is the very best way to visit the interior of this wilderness.
-By combining this trail with part of the Pacific Crest Trail and the Pilot Rock
+The road is cleared and groomed to make it easy to follow and, although it's not a pure "trail", it is the very best way to visit the interior of this wilderness.
+By combining this trail with part of the Pacific Crest Trail and the Pilot Rock Trail

 Need to Know